gromacs/gromacs/docs/reference-manual/special/nnpot.rst

 Software Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^

-To perform simulations with the NNPot module, GROMACS needs to be linked with a `LibTorch installation <https://pytorch.org/get-started/locally/>`_ (version 2.0 or higher).
+To perform simulations with the NNPot module, |Gromacs| needs to be linked with a `LibTorch installation <https://pytorch.org/get-started/locally/>`_ (version 2.0 or higher).
 For specific installations instructions please see `this section <installing with Neural Network potential support>` of the install guide.